Peloton's Ultimate Guide to Pilates Workouts

 Classical Pilates

 This is, by definition, the original and purest form of Pilates.
 It is Pilates as Joseph Pilates intended it to be.
-You can expect a classical Pilates class to be a strong full-body and mind workout.
 In classical Pilates, the workout sequence is executed in order and includes transitions in between the exercises.
 The entire sequence is designed to move your body through a full range of movements to gain strength and control.
 It’s considered classical Pilates if it includes the same exercises in exactly the same order every time.
-Typically, this type of Pilates will combine both a mat and gear and in its purest form would be practiced in a fully-equipped studio that incorporates all of the necessary apparatuses Joseph's sequence requires.
+Typically, this type of Pilates will combine both a mat and equipment and in its purest form would be practiced in a fully-equipped studio that incorporates all of the necessary apparatuses Joseph's sequence requires.
 These include machines like the Pilates Reformer, Pilates Cadillac Reformer, Pilates Chair, and more.

 Mat Pilates

 This is the most accessible form of Pilates, and can be practiced at home with a mat, without the use of machines or gear.
-This is the perfect type of Pilates for beginners, with a focus on learning and perfecting fundamental movement techniques, using your body weight for resistance.
-It draws from classical Pilates moves, focusing on the floor exercises to strengthen the core (also referred to as the "powerhouse"), as well as the arms and legs.
-While the standard Pilates routine involves equipment, mat Pilates only involves the postures that don't require any gear, and can safely be performed at home and without a hands-on instructor.
+Mat Pilates the perfect type of Pilates for beginners, with a focus on learning and perfecting fundamental movement techniques, using your body weight for resistance.
+It draws from classical Pilates moves, focusing on floor exercises to strengthen the core (also referred to as the "powerhouse"), as well as the arms and legs.
+While the standard Pilates routine involves equipment, you can practice mat Pilates with or without equipment.
+You’ll need a well-cushioned mat for class, plus you can also work with a Pilates Ball or Pilates Ring if you’d like.
 There is an emphasis on form in mat Pilates—which is important because there is no machine to correct your alignment for you.
 That in itself can add an extra challenge to the mat flow (in the very best way!).

 Contemporary Pilates